arsh-k/NavierStokes3D.jl/README.md

 $$\frac{\mathbf{V}^{n+1}-\mathbf{V}^*}{\Delta t}=-\frac{1}{\rho} \nabla p^{n+1}$$

 But for this we require the knowledge of pressure $p$ at $(n+1)$.
 Here, we exploit the fact that the next iterate of velocity obtained via our update has to be divergence-free as it should satisfy the continuity equation.
+Hence, we obtain an equation for the pressure at the $(n+1)$ iteration:

 $$\nabla^2 p^{n+1}=\frac{\rho}{\Delta t} \nabla \cdot \mathbf{V}^*$$